cybersamx/go-recipes/file-io/reader/README.md

 ### ReadCloser

 In Go, `io.Reader` is a stream.
-So once the reader is read, you can't reread it.
+So once the reader has finishing reading a stream, you can't reread the stream again.
 For example:

 ```go
 file, err := os.Open("testdata.txt")